 According to the earliest reports, there are some indications that either the railroad or the responsible municipality could be found liable for failure to provide crossing arms at the crossing.
 However, a favorable outcome in a tort claim in this case is no slam dunk.
 The presence of a stop sign, though not the best safeguard against such accidents, would likely be introduced as evidence that the driver was on notice of the risk, and was therefore at least partially at fault.

 Although partial fault does not prohibit some level of recovery, any tort damages to which the driver’s estate or heirs would be entitled would be reduced in proportion to the drivers’ share in the fault under a legal doctrine known as comparative fault.

 Furthermore, the possibility for a long and ugly dispute over who is to blame in this case is one of the reasons why workers’ compensation exists to begin with.
 The legislature recognizes that injured workers or the families of killed workers should be compensated, and that the tort system can be both unpredictable and inefficient in providing this compensation.
 So the expedited system of workers’ compensation was formed to strike a compromise.
 Workers do not have to prove anyone else was at fault for their claim, but they accept a limited amount of compensation.
 This may be exactly the sort of case that validates the wisdom of this approach.

 Contact an Atlanta Workers’ Compensation Attorney Today

 If you have been injured in a workplace accident, or if a loved one has been killed, you are likely entitled to recover workers’ compensation benefits.
-Contact the attorneys at the Bader Law Firm, LLC today for a free consultation.
+Contact the attorneys at the Bader Scott Injury Lawyers today for a free consultation.
 We are dedicated to ensuring a fair and efficient resolution of your claim.
 Do not delay.
 The time to file your claim is limited.